cognitect-labs/vase/docs/your_first_api.md

 Let's look at them from the bottom up.

+### Path Parameters

-URL parameters bind a single value from a URL to a symbol name in your action literal.
-Here's an example with a URL parameter:
+A path parameter binds a single value from a URL to a symbol name in your action literal.

+Add a route with a path parameter:

 ```clojure
  :vase/apis